Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Application examples

 Following the construction in \cite{AwateThesis}, the data space $X$ is defined as the neighbourhoods of image pixels $z\in Z$.
 The prediction problem is to find the value of $z$ from the neighbourhood.

 Figure \ref{fig:Neighbourhood} shows how the neighbourhood is defined in this experiment: up to two pixels in each direction except corners.
 Larger or smaller neighbourhoods were tested: smaller regions make the prediction more difficult, larger regions lead to thicker detected edges.
-The adequate size of the neighbourhood depends on the application.
 Similarly defining $z$ as a centre block instead of a single pixel was also tried, with similar observed effects (precision and edge size).
 For a 8-bits grey image the data space is thus $X=\left[0\ldots255\right]^{20}$ and the prediction space $Z=\left[0\ldots255\right]$.

 The data space $X$ is thus considerably larger than in the previous examples.
-Fortunately, unlike the cellular automaton case where a difference in $x$ can lead to completely different predictions, usually images are not significantly altered when pixel values differ by a small amount.
+Fortunately, unlike the cellular automaton case where a difference in $x$ can lead to completely different outcomes, usually images are not significantly altered when pixel values differ by a small amount.
 In the present context we exploit this nearby consistency in $X$ and $Z$ in order to apply kernel density estimators.
 These are more reliable than the simple count-based estimator used in the previous section, especially since $X$ has a higher dimension.

 The approach of considering the image as the limit distribution of a Markov Random Field \cite{AwateThesis} is applied to this example.
-Concretely, this amounts to estimating the probability densities in the joint space $X\times Z$ and inferring the conditional distributions by integration of $\hat{p}(X)$, as described in Section \ref{sub:Kernel-density-estimation}.
+Concretely, this amounts to estimating the probability densities in the joint space $X\times Z$ and inferring the conditional distributions by integration of $\hat{P}(X)$, as described in Section \ref{sub:Kernel-density-estimation}.

 The prediction space $Z$ can be run through exhaustively in the case considered here: only one centre grey pixel.
 Sub-sampling for numerical integration is thus not necessary, and we set $S=Z$.